 About Me

-I also teach undergraduate courses related to peace, conflict, politics, and gender.
-Throughout my PhD, I have held positions as a Visiting Researcher at the Universidad de los Andes in Bogotá, a Junior Fellow at the Conference of Defence Associations Institute, and Managing Editor for the Cambridge Review of International Affairs (CRIA).
+While at Cambridge, I held positions as a Visiting Scholar at the Saltzman Institute of War and Peace Studies at Columbia University, a Civil War Paths Fellow at the University of York, a Visiting Researcher at the Universidad de los Andes, a Junior Fellow at the Conference of Defence Associations Institute, and Managing Editor for the Cambridge Review of International Affairs (CRIA).
+I also taught undergraduate courses related to peace, conflict, politics, and gender.

-Prior to joining Cambridge, I was a policy researcher in the Democracy, Conflict, and Governance Program at the Carnegie Endowment for International Peace.
+Prior to undertaking my PhD, I was a policy researcher in the Democracy, Conflict, and Governance Program at the Carnegie Endowment for International Peace.
 I have also worked with non-profit organizations to reduce group-targeted political violence and promote civic activism, as well as served in various other research and editorial positions.
 I hold an MPhil in International Relations from the University of Oxford and a dual-BA in Political Science and International Affairs with a minor in French from the University of Georgia.
+My work has been published in Foreign Policy, Just Security, and other outlets.